mcihanozer/Unity_Tile-Based_Basics/README.md

     * Waiting for level editor to be completed to introduce text based level construction in LevelController
     * InputManager and observer pattern to increase decoupling in GameController
     * Some other updates and improvements depending on the new game design decisions.

+P.S.
+GitHub shows some indentation issues that does not exist neither on MonoDevelop nor VS.